JediJohn/Mimmage/README.md

 ![Set desired settings](/readme_pics/play_settings.png)
 4. Memorize as you listen to each segment repeat!
 ![Memorize text](/readme_pics/play_text.png)

+## Coming Soon

+1. Saving work.
+The application is currently just a frontend but soon there will be a backend to save work to a database so the user doesn't have to split segments every refresh.
+A JAM stack backend is in the works and should be out within the next few weeks.
+2. Ability for the user to record themselves instead of using the browser's text-to-speech synthesizer.
+3. Replace words with text.
+This will be a more hands on feature, but adding visual cues could be quite helpful for visual learners.

 ## How to Run a Local Dev Server